Zen is a way of thinking.

 It means “The tea you made is delicious and I drank it quickly.”

-Because there is such history and culture, it may be that there is a consciousness that the Japanese people do understand even if they do not speak.
+Because there is such history and culture, it may be that there is a consciousness that the Japanese people do understand even if we do not speak.